Ethical Standards

 It prescribes how information is gathered, how it is filtered, what is appropriate to use and how it can be used.
-It is the moral heart of the news production process and complaints to an organisation are typically a result of an alleged breach of the code of practice.
+It is the moral heart of the news production process and complaints to an organisation are typically a result of an alleged breach of the editorial standards.

-Organisations should always have their own code of practice which is usually a variation of one of the two codes applied by the two UK regulators, IPSO and Impress.
+Organisations should always have their own editorial standards code of practice which is usually a variation of one of the two codes applied by the two UK regulators, IPSO and Impress.

 Man talking